 Enhance and promote health through the arts

 The University of Florida Center for Arts in Medicine serves as the national academic leader for the field of arts in health.
 Our graduate programs are fully online.
-We offer Graduate Certificates—in Arts in Medicine or Arts in Public Health—as well as a Master's in Arts in Medicine teach you how to successfully incorporate the arts into healthcare, public health, or community settings as an arts in health professional.
+We offer Graduate Certificates—in Arts in Medicine or Arts in Public Health—as well as a Master's in Arts in Medicine.
+Our experienced faculty empower you to successfully incorporate the arts into healthcare, public health, or community settings as an arts in health professional.

 Message from our director, Jill Sonke